Mortal/csaudk-submitj/README.md

 To solve a programming task, first find the task either in [Blackboard](https://blackboard.au.dk/webapps/blackboard/execute/launcher?type=Course&id=_66529_1) or in the [tasks](tasks) directory of this repository.

-Then read the task description, download the skeleton Java file, and start coding!
+Read the task description, and start solving the task!

-Once you have compiled and tested your solution and got all local testcases passed, it is time to upload your solution.

-You need to use the username and password for the judge system that your TA has hopefully given to you.
+To upload your solution, you need three things:

+  * Task ID (from the task description)
+  * Username (`fads17-daN-MM`, where `N` is your class and `MM` is your Blackboard group number)
+  * Password (from your TA)

 If you have technical problems, contact Mathias Rav on the Blackboard discussion board.

 1. Open BlueJ